pwnlandia/mhn/README.md

 ### Security

 Please be aware that by default the MHN server web app is communicating plaintext.
-To change that install SSL/TLS certificates to your nginx.
-Propper configuration can be found at [bettercrypto.org](https://bettercrypto.org)
+To change that, install SSL/TLS certificates to your nginx.
+Proper configuration can be found at [bettercrypto.org](https://bettercrypto.org)

     sudo vi /etc/nginx/sites-enabled/default